 Through much of the 1800's, the artistic minds of Italy and France were consumed with all things 'oriental' — the seemingly exotic cultures of the Ottoman empire, and the Sultans of Morocco, brought to life in the dramatic and often erotic paintings of Eugène Delacroix and Jean Auguste Dominique Ingres.
 Swept up into the oriental obsession, in 1871 Jose and Mariano traveled to Tangier in Morocco, where they spent most of a year.
 Tangier was a true melting pot, where Muslims, Jews, and Europeans, impoverished, and mighty all pushed their way through bustling markets under the unrelenting sun.

-While much of the 'Orientalist' art throughout Europe was florid and sensationalized — an escapist fantasy — life in Tangier itself had a sobering effect on Jose.
+While much of the Orientalist art popular in Europe was florid and sensationalized — an escapist fantasy — life in Tangier itself had a sobering effect on Jose.
 While Mariano painted scenes of grand courtyards and Moroccan landscapes, Jose began painting detailed watercolors of beggars, and common folk.
 Their trip to Morocco ended in 1872, Jose returning to Rome, and Mariano to with wife and son in Granada.